 In the U.S., the first-inventor-to-file system is similar, but not identical to pure first to file systems.
-Inventors can still take advantage of the so-called one year grace period, but it does not operate in the same manner as the one year grace period under the previous first-to-invent system.
+Inventors can still take advantage of the so-called one-year grace period, but it does not operate in the same manner as the one-year grace period under the previous first-to-invent system.
 Therefore, some inventors may inadvertently jeopardize their rights if they are still operating under the assumptions of the old rules.
-The grace period under the old first-to-invent system, the inventor could swear behind and overcome a third party’s intervening patent application filing or sales activity.
-Under the new one year grace period under the first-inventor-to-file system, the inventor cannot remove a third party’s patent application filing or sales activity as prior art.
+During the grace period under the old first-to-invent system, the inventor could swear behind and overcome a third party’s intervening patent application filing or sales activity.
+Under the new one-year grace period under the first-inventor-to-file system, the inventor cannot remove a third party’s patent application filing or sales activity as prior art.
 In other words, under the first-inventor-to-file system, if the inventor waits to file a patent application and a third party files an intervening patent application, then the third party is likely to be awarded the patent, not the inventor who may have won under the first-to-invent system.

 The first-inventor-to-file system does provide for a few exceptions for overcoming an intervening filing by a third party.
 However, these exceptions generally require the third party to have some sort of communication or access to the inventor’s information.
 However, due to the high cost of litigation and uncertain outcome, in my opinion, only a few of these challenges will arise.
 As such, it would be best to avoid such situations and file the patent application before any sort of marketing efforts.
 The mantra now is to file early and file often.